 General Motors’ generic competitive strategy is cost leadership.
 Based on Porter’s model, this generic strategy creates competitive advantage based on the attractiveness of low costs and corresponding low prices of products.
-For example, General Motors’ automobiles are offered at prices that are lower than premium or luxury automobiles like Mercedes-Benz.
-The relatively lower prices attract customers, leading to GM’s competitive advantage.
-A strategic objective based on this generic strategy is to enhance manufacturing process efficiencies through automation and continuous improvement to support General Motors’ competitive advantage.
+For example, General Motors’ automobiles are offered at prices that are lower than those of luxury and premium automakers, like Tesla and Mercedes-Benz.
+The relatively lower prices attract customers, leading to GM’s competitive advantage, which also addresses competition with Ford and Toyota.
+Based on this generic competitive strategy, a strategic objective in General Motors’ operations management is to enhance manufacturing process efficiencies through automation and continuous improvement to support competitive advantages.

 Market Penetration (Primary).
 General Motors uses market penetration as its primary intensive growth strategy.
 This intensive strategy contributes to the company’s growth by increasing sales in current markets.
 For example, General Motors expands its market reach by increasing the number of its dealerships.
 In this way, the distribution of GM automobiles increases, improving customers’ access to these products.
-General Motors’ cost-leadership generic strategy creates competitive advantage that facilitates the successful implementation of market penetration.
-Based on this intensive growth strategy, a strategic objective is to continue expanding the company’s distribution network to support business growth and development.
+General Motors’ cost-leadership generic strategy creates competitive advantages that facilitate the successful implementation of market penetration.
+Based on this intensive growth strategy, a strategic objective is to continue expanding GM’s distribution network to support business growth and development.

 Product Development (Secondary).
 Product development serves as a secondary intensive growth strategy in the case of General Motors Company.
 This intensive strategy ensures growth through new product sales.
 For example, every new product or product line translates to a potential increase in GM’s revenues.
 This intensive growth strategy supports the differentiation generic competitive strategy by focusing on uniqueness in the design and features of new products.
 Thus, General Motors’ strategic objective based on product development is to achieve a high rate of innovation in new product development.

 Market Development (Supporting).
-General Motors employs market development as a supporting intensive strategy for growth.
+General Motors employs market development as an intensive growth strategy with a supporting role.
 In this intensive strategy, the company grows by entering new markets or market segments.
 For example, General Motors’ growth as a global automotive business has been significantly based on new market entry, such as when the company adds a country to its areas of operations and sales.
 However, considering the firm’s current worldwide operations, this intensive growth strategy now only serves a supporting role in business growth.
 Based on market development, a strategic objective is to enter new markets in Africa or develop novel products to enter new market segments for General Motors’ growth.
 The differentiation generic strategy can contribute competitive advantage needed to maximize the benefit of implementing the market development intensive growth strategy.